cvut/javascript/README.md

 ## Strict Mode

-**Always** put [`'use strict';`][4] at the top of your modules.
+Put [`'use strict'`][4] at the top of your modules.
 Strict mode allows you to catch nonsensical behavior, discourages poor practices, and _is faster_ because it allows compilers to make certain assumptions about your code.

+While this is not needed when you are using [Babel](https://babeljs.io/), it won’t hurt you either.

 ## Spacing